Alternatives to Installing SAS

 If you have difficulty logging-in or signing up for SAS OnDemand, call SAS Support at 1-800-727-0025.

 BU Common from Anywhere

 BU Common from Anywhere uses Microsoft Windows Virtual Desktop to connect to the same type of computer labs used at Mugar.

 Linux Virtual Lab

-Research Computing at the Charles River Campus provides a general purpose Linux server environment called the Linux Virtual Lab which includes SAS for Linux.
-At that link, it explains how you can request access by emailing email@example.com and then provides steps to connect from a Windows or Mac computer.
-Mac users need to configure X11 in order to connect.
-Mac users who are familiar with Linux environments may find this easier to configure than the SAS Virtual Machine.
+Research Computing Services runs a general purpose Linux server environment called the Linux Virtual Lab which includes SAS for Linux.
+At that link, it explains how you can request access by emailing firstname.lastname@example.org and then provides steps to connect from a Windows or Mac computer.
+Mac users who are familiar with Linux environments may find this easier to use than SAS OnDemand.

-- Alumni Medical Library, 72 East Concord Street 11th and 12th floor has computer labs with SAS installed.
+- Alumni Medical Library at 72 East Concord Street (L Building) has computer labs on the 11th and 12th floor with SAS installed.

 - The BU Common computer lab at Mugar Memorial Library, 771 Commonwealth Avenue, has workstations with SAS.